CliffordAnderson/programming-networked-world/broadcast/readme.md

-# Introduction to Broadcast Block in Nets Blocks
+# Broadcast Blocks in NetsBlox

 Welcome back!
 In this section, we'll discuss the *broadcast block* that allows you to send messages across projects and let other sprites or blocks pick up those messages.
 Just like broadcasting in daily life, you can broadcast a message in Nets blocks, and other blocks will pick up that message and respond to it.